 With respect to directors not nominated by Triumph, the Board of Directors identifies nominees by first evaluating the current members of the Board of Directors willing to continue in service.
 Current members of the Board of Directors with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination.
 If any member of the Board of Directors does not wish to continue in service or if the Board of Directors decides not to re-nominate a member for re-election, the Board of Directors then identifies the desired skills and experience of a new nominee in light of the criteria below.
-Current members of the Board of Directors are polled for suggestions as to individuals meeting the criteria below.
-The Board of Directors may also engage in research to identify qualified individuals.
+Current members of the Board of Directors may also engage in research to identify qualified individuals.
 In evaluating a director nominee, the Board of Directors considers the following factors: